infinera/terraform-infinera-ipm-modules/IPMServicesQuickStart.md

 ## Procedures
 1. Bring up the docker container in desired working directory by executing this command *'docker run -it -v ABC:/XYZ --add-host=pt-xrivk824-dv:10.46.76.81 sv-artifactory.infinera.com/marvel/ipm/ipm-services:v0.0.1 bash'*. *ABC* is host directory which will be mapped to the volume *"/XYZ" (XYZ can be any valid name)* in the container.
 2. In the container's bash shell, execute the command *". setup.sh AAA"*.
-The */XYZ/AAA* working directory will be created and it will be the current directory.
-In this working directory, the user can enter IPM service commands to manage the IPM XR networks.
-Please see [*". setup.sh man page"*](https://github.com/infinera/terraform-ipm-modules/blob/master/use-cases/man-pages/setup.md)
+The */XYZ/AAA* working directory will be created as the current directory.
+In this working directory, the user can enter IPM service commands to manage the IPM XR resources such as networks, transport capacities, network connections, etc. Please see [*". setup.sh man page"*](https://github.com/infinera/terraform-ipm-modules/blob/master/use-cases/man-pages/setup.md) for more details.
 3. Now the support IPM Service commands are available to provision IPM service resources as shown below:

 | Support Command         |  Description                                   | Man Page    |